-Studies say you should drink at least 2 litres of water a day, but the truth is most people barely manage 1 litre!
+Studies say you should drink at least 2 liters of water a day, but the truth is most people barely manage 1 litre!
 It can be hard to remember to hydrate when you have a hectic schedule, and you are always on your feet.
 But not drinking enough water can have some pretty surprising effects such as persistent bad breath, eye bags, and poor skin health.
 If some of these symptoms sound familiar, then maybe you are suffering from dehydration!
 And here are some handy tips for how you can get your recommended daily intake of water.

 1. Start and end your day with a big glass of water

 If you have a busy schedule then drinking water is usually the last thing on your mind, so take the stress off you by simply getting into the habit of drinking water before you go to bed and as soon as you wake up.
 Drinking water first thing in the morning can also help boost your energy levels and metabolism.

 2. Add ice

 A sneaky way to boost your water level is to add ice to your drinks, perfect for people who do not like to drink a plain glass of water.
 Put ice in your morning smoothie or pick an iced coffee instead of a hot coffee to add that light bit more hydration to your day.

 3. For every cup of coffee, drink a glass of water

 If you are not drinking enough water, chances are that you are drinking plenty of coffee!
 Every time you go to the kitchen to make yourself a cup, fill a glass of water and do not let yourself pour another cup of joe until that water is gone.